RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 The agent should be tested to handle very large scripts that may involve the creation of thousands of objects and messages.

+DSL will be checked for LLM-generation suitability; although AI generation of the script is outside the scope of this project.

 💪 **Desired Skills:**